insideout/ai/_posts/2020-01-28-ban-facial-recognition-on-college-campuses-activists-say.md

         width: 1200
         height: 630
   - title: "The US Army uses facial recognition to train AI.
 Now, it needs to protect it"
-    excerpt: "Facial and object recognition technologies are used by the US Army to train artificial intelligence (AI) systems used in unmanned aerial vehicles (UAVs), surveillance systems, and more.
-Backdoors into facial recognition platforms, specifically ..."
+    excerpt: "A team from Duke University, led by electrical and computer engineering faculty members Dr. Helen Li and Dr. Yiran Chen, have created a system which, it is hoped, will be able to mitigate cyberattacks against the military's facial recognition applications.
+Facial and object recognition technologies are used by the US Army to train artificial ..."
     publishedDateTime: 2020-01-27T09:55:00Z
     webUrl: "https://www.zdnet.com/article/the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it/"
     ampWebUrl: "https://www.zdnet.com/google-amp/article/the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it/"